gorjanradevski/p_and_o_3/README.md

 ```

 ### Docstrings and static typing
-Improved readability of the code will be achieved if you use Docscrings.
-On the other hand, static typing helps more than just improving readability and provides usefull warning messages if something seems off.
-One option to use is the Google docstring format and the typing library included by default in Python.
+Improved readability of the code is achieved if you use Docstrings.
+On the other hand, static typing helps more than just improving readability and provides useful warning messages if something seems off.
+One option is to use the Google docstring format and the typing library included by default in Python.
 An example is presented below.

 ```
 from typing import List, Dict